MahaSci/UK-Road-Accident-Analysis/README.md

 ## Business Requirements
-* Describe your business requirements
+* Describe your business requirements.
+Get the requirements

 ## Hypothesis and how to validate?